lberti92/Train-Scheduler/README.md

 All the data is stored in Firebase and pulled to populate the Brower when the User opens the application.

+RealTime information:
-At this time the Next Arrival and Minutes Away DOES NOT update the database and brower with REALTIME information.
+The Next Arrival and Minutes Away DOES update the database and brower with REALTIME information based on the Current Time.

 Technologies Used:
 FireBase